init0root/QuizzPhisher/README.md

 You need to have an account on ngrok to get your authtoken!

-1° Make sure you have xterm installed, if not, install it!{
+1° Make sure you have xterm installed, if not, install it!
-Xterm (ubuntu/debian): sudo apt-get install xterm Xterm (Fedora): dnf install xterm
+\n Xterm (ubuntu/debian): sudo apt-get install xterm Xterm (Fedora): dnf install xterm\n
 Xterm (Manjaro/Arch): pacman -Syu xterm
-}

 2° Clone the repository on github and Install{